pieoneers/jsonapi-go/README.md

 }
 ```

-When json document is a collection of resources better way to implement additional data type and `Books` method `GetIncluded`, otherwise all same included resources may be included several times.
+When JSON document is a collection of resources better way to implement additional data type and `Books` method `GetIncluded`, otherwise all same included resources may be included several times.
 ```go
 type Books []Book